revilowaldow/BITC/Factions/Silver Company/Party/Thodunn.md

 Thodunn was an elf
-Lost at the battle of looming rock was in a collapse, touched a rune in a cave
+Lost at the battle of looming rock was in a collapse, touched a rune in a cave petrified

+woke up in the aegan empire
+lied about which side of the